-One of the main advantages of using a broker is that they will take on the legwork like the admin elements and also do the chasing of lenders on your behalf.
-When you are deciding which broker to work with, clarify what services they offer and see how much of this work they will be prepared to do for you.
+One of the main advantages of using a broker is that they will do all the hard work, including all the admin elements and chase the lenders on your behalf.
+When deciding which broker to work with, clarify what services they offer and see how much work they are prepared to do for you.
 Some mortgage brokers offer the minimum, but others will do as much as they can.

 When will you be available?

 This is another critical question, especially if you want to get your mortgage in place relatively soon.
-Don’t assume that the broker will be able to start working on your mortgage search straight away, as they could have a lot of other clients that they are working for and therefore you could be waiting some time to get started with finding a mortgage deal.
+Don’t assume that the broker will be able to start working on your mortgage search straight away.
+They could have a lot of other clients they are currently working for and you could be waiting some time to get started.

 How to choose a mortgage broker?

-The main factors that you should consider are whether they are a whole-of-market broker like Boon Brokers, and also look at details such as whether they charge any fees and what sort of reputation and experience they have.
+The main factors that you should consider are whether they are a whole-of-market broker like Boon Brokers, whether they charge any fees and what sort of reputation and experience they have.

 Some mortgage brokers operate with a web-based service only, so you should also decide whether you are happy to work on that basis, or if you prefer being able to talk to someone face-to-face about your mortgage details.

 A good way to see whether a broker provides good service is to check any customer reviews that have been provided.